shuguang-52/2019-RemoteSens-AUSSC/README.md

 # Alternately Updated Convolutional Spectral-Spatial Network for Hyperspectral Image Classification
-This is the source code of the paper.
-The Tenosorflow framework is used to build model.
+This is the source code of the paper and the Tenosorflow framework is used to build model.
+At [here](), you can get more information about the paper.

 <div align=center>